Table of Contents

 }

-After completing all the steps above, the client gets an access token and can access a resource server’s endpoint with the access token like below.
+After completing all the steps above, the client gets an access token and can access a protected resource endpoint of the resource server with the obtained access token as follows.

 GET /api/sample HTTP/1.1